aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/architecture.md

 5. The logs failed to be processed are exported to Amazon S3 bucket (Backup Bucket).

-For cross-account ingestion, the AWS Services store logs on Amazon CloudWatch log group in the linked account, and other resources remain in Log Hub's Account:
+For cross-account ingestion, the AWS Services store logs on Amazon CloudWatch log group in the member account, and other resources remain in Log Hub.

 ## Application Log Analytics Pipeline